numpde/ibiocomp/README.md

-## The game of 15 sticks in E. coli
+## The game of 15 sticks in *E. coli*

-Intro to biological computers -- final project.

-RA & HH, Feb 2021.
+RA & HH, Oct 2020 -- Feb 2021

 ### About

-We design genetic circuits in E. coli that play the following game:
+We design genetic circuits in *E. coli* that play the following game:

     Two players start with 15 sticks and